ophrescue/RescueRails/README.md

 Postgresql 9.3.x

 ### About
 RescueRails is the public facing website for Operation Paws for Homes, as well as the private system used by the rescue for managing dogs, adopters and staff.
-The project is open on Githup for the benefit of our volunteer development team.
+The project is open on GitHub for the benefit of our volunteer development team.